syncfusion-content/ej2-angular-docs/ej2-angular/rich-text-editor/iframe.md

 {% previewsample "page.domainurl/samples/rich-text-editor/getting-started-cs7" %}

-> You can also explore our [iframe in Angular Rich Text Editor example](https://ej2.syncfusion.com/angular/demos/#/material/rich-text-editor/iframe) that shows how to render the iframe in Angular Rich Text Editor.
+N> You can also explore our [iframe in Angular Rich Text Editor example](https://ej2.syncfusion.com/angular/demos/#/bootstrap5/rich-text-editor/iframe) that shows you how to render the iframe in Angular Rich Text Editor.